microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/resnet-inferencing.md

 ## Setup

+### OS Prerequisities

-**OS Prerequisities:** Your environment should have [curl](https://curl.se/download.html) installed.
+Your environment should have [curl](https://curl.se/download.html) installed.

+### Device Prerequisites

-**Device Prerequisites** : The onnxruntime-gpu library needs access to a [NVIDIA CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#:~:text=You%20can%20verify%20that%20you,that%20GPU%20is%20CUDA%2Dcapable.) accelerator in your device or compute cluster, but running on just CPU works for the CPU and OpenVINO-CPU demos.
+The onnxruntime-gpu library needs access to a [NVIDIA CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#:~:text=You%20can%20verify%20that%20you,that%20GPU%20is%20CUDA%2Dcapable.) accelerator in your device or compute cluster, but running on just CPU works for the CPU and OpenVINO-CPU demos.

+### Inference Prerequisites

-**Inference Prerequisites:** Ensure that you have an image to inference on.
+Ensure that you have an image to inference on.
 For this tutorial, we have a "cat.jpg" image located in the same directory as the Notebook files.

+### Environment Prerequisites

-**Environment Prerequisites:** In Azure Notebook Terminal or AnaConda prompt window, run the following commands to create your 3 environments for CPU, GPU, and/or OpenVINO (differences are bolded).
+In Azure Notebook Terminal or AnaConda prompt window, run the following commands to create your 3 environments for CPU, GPU, and/or OpenVINO (differences are bolded).

 *CPU*

 ```console
 conda create -n cpu_env_demo python=3.8
 conda activate cpu_env_demo